-This paper analyzes the number and the nature of factors driving the movements in the U.S. Treasury yield curve from January 2, 1962 through December 31, 2018.
+This paper analyzes the number and the nature of factors driving the movements in the U.S. Treasury yield curve from January 2, 1962 through December 31, 2020.
 The process of model implementation reveals a number of important insights for interest rate modeling generally.
 First, model validation of historical yields is important because those yields are the product of a third-party curve fitting process that may produce spurious indications of interest rate volatility.
 Second, quantitative measures of smoothness and international comparisons of smoothness provide a basis for measuring the quality of simulated yield curves.
-Third, we outline a process for incorporating insights from the Japanese experience with negative interest rates into term structure models with stochastic volatility in the United States and other countries.
+Third, we outline a process for incorporating insights from the Japanese and European experience with negative interest rates into term structure models with stochastic volatility in the United States and other countries.
 Finally, we illustrate the process for comparing stochastic volatility and affine models of the term structure.
 We conclude that stochastic volatility models have a superior fit to the history of yield movements in the U.S. Treasury market.

-1 Kamakura Corporation, 2222 Kalakaua Avenue, Suite 1400, Honolulu, Hawaii, USA, 96815.
+&lt;sup>1 Kamakura Corporation, 2222 Kalakaua Avenue, Suite 1400, Honolulu, Hawaii, USA, 96815.
 E-Mail dvandeventer@kamakuraco.com.
-The author wishes to thank Prof. Robert A. Jarrow for 24 years of conversations on this topic.
-The author also wished to thank the participants at a seminar organized by the Bank of Japan at which a paper addressing similar issues in a Japanese government bond context was presented.
+The author wishes to thank Prof. Robert A. Jarrow for 26 years of conversations on this topic.
+The author also wishes to thank the participants at a seminar organized by the Bank of Japan at which a paper addressing similar issues in a Japanese government bond context was presented.

-A 10 Factor Heath, Jarrow and Morton Model for the U.S. Treasury Yield Curve, Using Daily Data from January 1, 1962 through December 31, 2018
+A 10 Factor Heath, Jarrow and Morton Model for the U.S. Treasury Yield Curve, Using Daily Data from January 1, 1962 through December 31, 2020

 Government yield curves are a critical input to the risk management calculations of central banks, bank regulators, major banks, insurance firms, fund managers, pension funds, and endowments around the world.
 With the internationalization of fixed income investing, it is important to understand the dynamics of movements in yield curves worldwide, in addition to the major bond markets like those in Frankfurt, London, New York and Tokyo.
-In this paper, we fit a multi-factor Heath, Jarrow and Morton model to daily data from the U.S. Treasury market over the period from January 2, 1962 to December 31, 2018.
+In this paper, we fit a multi-factor Heath, Jarrow and Morton model to daily data from the U.S. Treasury market over the period from January 2, 1962 to December 31, 2020.
 The modeling process reveals a number of important implications for term structure modeling in other government bond markets.

 Section I discusses the origin and characteristics of the daily data base of U.S. Treasury yields provided by the U.S. Department of the Treasury.
-We present a video of daily yield curve movements after overlaying the maximum smoothness forward rates (see Adams and van Deventer, 1994, as modified in van Deventer and Imai, 1996).
-We also compare the smoothness measures of Japanese and U.S. Treasury yield curves.
+We discuss yield curve smoothness and volatility fitting as measures for judging the quality of government-generated yield curve time series, including U.S. Treasury yield curves.
 We conclude that the U.S. Department of Treasury time series is realistically smooth and a reliable foundation for term structure modeling.
-This compares with recent findings from Japan and Thailand where we found that yield curves were unrealistically rough and that modification of the input data was necessary for a realistic model, a standard part of a Bayesian model validation process.
+This compares with recent findings from Australia, Canada, Japan, and Thailand where we found that yield curves were unrealistically rough and that modification of the input data was necessary for a realistic model, a standard part of a Bayesian model validation process.